behu-kea/third-semester/topics/javascript/apis.md

 ## Public API's

 There are lots of API's online.
-It might be a new concept for you to work with these API's but they work exactly like the API you have created in the backend module.
 Here is a list of some fun/cool/quirky API's

 - https://yesno.wtf/api/ - An API that will return either yes or no
 - http://deckofcardsapi.com/ - An API that will give you different data simulating a deck of cards